Omni Calculator logo

 2%

-• Nearly one in four UK adults (23%) rely on recognised experts such as Martin Lewis for savings advice, making this the most trusted source.
+• About 32% of UK adults rely on their banks/building societies for savings advice, making this the most trusted source.
 (NatWest)

 Where are you most likely to go for information about savings?